patoarvizu/amphibian/README.md

 ### Target

-The `target` field represents the location where the outputs from the upstream state will be projected.
-Currently, only projecting onto a `ConfigMap` is supported.
+The `target` field represents the location and type of object where the outputs from the upstream state will be projected.

+- `type`: The type of object where the outputs will be projected.
+It supports either `configmap` or `secret` (all lowercase in both cases).
-- `configMapName`: The name of the `ConfigMap` that will hold the `outputs` map.
+- `name`: The name of either the `ConfigMap` or the `Secret` that will hold the `outputs` map.

 #### Values